manasagudimella/model_selction_wrapper_function/README.rst

 # Installation Instructions
 -----------------------------------------------------------------------

-1. Create a virtual environment with python 3.7
+1. Create a virtual environment with python 3.7.
 For example if you are using conda, use statement: `conda create env -n some_name python=3.7`

-2. Activate environment, For example with conda, use statement `conda activate some_name`
+2. Activate environment.
+For example with conda, use statement `conda activate some_name`

 3. Install `poetry` [https://python-poetry.org/docs/#installation]